dandavies23/smoothie-moves/README.md

  ![fruit and veg Illustrator layout](assets/images/readmeimages/F+TMaster.png)

 The original ‘gameboard’ was brown to resemble a chopping board but my mentor Askshat Garg suggested this actually darkened the game.
-So a the game’s main colour a light fresh green chimed with the health theme.
+The game’s main colour a light fresh green chimed with the health theme.
 Checking this background on [Coolor](https://coolors.co/contrast-checker/000000-66cc99) determined that the strongest font colour would be black.

 ![Coolors contrast test green black](assets/images/readmeimages/coolorsbackgroundgreen.png)